aica-technology/modulo/source/modulo_core/README.md

 # Modulo Core

-Modulo Core is an interface package to support the interoperability of the [Robot Operating System (ROS)](https://www.ros.org) with [EPFL LASA control libraries](https://github.com/epfl-lasa/control-libraries) by providing communication and translation utilities.
+Modulo Core is an interface package to support the interoperability of the [Robot Operating System (ROS)](https://www.ros.org) with [AICA control libraries](https://github.com/aica-technology/control-libraries) by providing communication and translation utilities.

 This package is specifically designed for ROS2 and was developed on Galactic Geochelone.